Virtual data room for features hero.

 Always ask a vendor for their security documentation, not just their marketing page.
 If they can't produce it quickly, that's an answer.

-Virtual data room vs. alternatives
+Virtual data room vs. free alternatives

-Founders often ask whether they really need a VDR or if existing tools can cover it.
+Businesses often ask whether they really need a VDR or if existing tools can cover it.
 Here's the honest comparison:

 Virtual data room vs free alternatives.